A little carnac for you to get this third hour going.

 The paper turned into junk.

-Nobody would buy it, nobody would make loans.
+Nobody would make loans.

-He had a credit crunch and student loans.
+You had a credit crunch and student loans.

-Have us give loans to students who may or may not pay them back directly without even going through uh risk evaluation that a bank might go through.
+Have us give loans to students who may or may not pay them back directly without even going through risk evaluation that a bank might go through.

-Uh we've got the FDIC waiting in the wings.
+We've got the FDIC waiting in the wings.

 So what is the Democratic response to all this?